The Painting Process

 Inspiration: The creative process starts with a spark of inspiration about a subject which could be either a physical object or an emotional feeling towards a subject.
 My love to the environment and nature through what I see around me, inspires me.
 The subject matter that I choose is usually a place or object to which I relate.
 Painting the landscape helps me to relate to my inner love for science and nature.
 The landscape subject matter is of places where I've been to.
 While traveling I might simply do a quick sketch either in pencil, watercolor or oils accompanied by a series of photos trying to capture the subject at that moment in time.
 Depending on the situation I occasionally paint on location at least the initial stages.

 Materials: For all my work sold on this website I use high quality canvas, paints and other materials.
 This is part of my commitment to guarantee quality and longevity of my artwork to clients.
 Most of my works are in oils on canvas or linen (stretched or attached to boards).

 More information about the canvas and linens I use are found here:

 All paints I use are of a professional artist grade.
 I use a selection of brands depending on the pigments used by manufacturers.
 My palette selection is based on knowledge of these pigments in order to ensure stability and longevity.
-Brands I currently use include, Art Spectrum, Master Class, Michael Harding, Old Holland, Winsor and Newton, and Gamblin.
+Brands I currently use include, Michael Harding, Williamsburg, Blue Ridge Oils Old Holland and Gamblin.
 All paints contain a high pigment content and are blended in linseed oil that gives the strongest adhesion to canvas when dry.

 All materials used are guaranteed as archival.
 My scientific background helps me a lot to constantly research what is available in the market and new products.
 However unless evidence is given that new products are better than previous ones I always adhere to the traditional methods of painting using traditional materials that have been time tested for hundreds of years.

 Watch part of the painting process above